Cloudanix Joins AWS ISV Accelerate Program

 Zero to Zero Trust: Practical Implementation, IAM Strategy, and AI's Impact with Uttej Badwane

-Senior Security Engineer Uttej Badwane breaks down Zero Trust into three pillars — identity, devices, and policy engine — and explains how AI agents change the equation.
+Uttej Badwane breaks down Zero Trust into three pillars and explains how AI agents are changing the identity and access equation.

 Zero Trust is a multi-decade-old concept, but most organizations still struggle to move from reading about it to actually implementing it.
 The challenge is not conceptual — it is operational.
 How do you get leadership buy-in, structure the rollout, and maintain usability while adding security controls at every layer?